West Nile Virus

 Some people experience a mild to moderate illness.
 Symptoms include:

 In rare cases, West Nile can cause a severe illness that can affect the brain and spinal cord.
-This can lead to encephalitis, meningitis or acute flaccid paralysis, which is a polio-like syndrome where muscles become weak or paralyzed.
+This can lead to encephalitis, meningitis or acute flaccid myelitis, which is a polio-like syndrome where muscles become weak or paralyzed.

 Symptoms of this illness include: